Exploiting HP OpenView NNM - B.07.53

 - We can’t use

-any address.- Further, based on the value of the
+ADD ESPdirectly because\xECis a bad character.
+ASLRprotection isenabledso we can’thardcodeany address.- Further, based on the value of the

-, we need to adjust theESP
+EIP, we need to adjust theESPdynamically.

 Solution